Winchester Model 43 22 Hornet

 The Winchester Model 43 was manufactured by Winchester Repeating Arms from May 1948 to December 1953.

 Below are the dates of manufacture according to the serial number.
-These dates are based on Winchester’s polishing room records which documented when each receiver was polished.
-However, polishing was one of many manufacturing steps, not the final step.
+These dates are based on Winchester’s polishing room records which documented when each receiver was serialized.
+However, this was one of many manufacturing steps, not the final step.
 Therefore, these numbers don’t necessarily represent when the rifle left the factory.
 These polishing room records are the most complete Model 43 records and are widely accepted as the standard.

 1948 1 — 6525